Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • impaired sense of smell;

-With chronic sphenoiditis hallmark are viscous purulent discharge in the nasopharynx, with the formation of purulent crusts.
+For chronic sphenoiditis characteristic feature are viscous purulent discharge in the nasopharynx, with the formation of purulent crusts.

 Complications of sphenoiditis